 - Conventional loans are mortgages that are not insured or guaranteed by the federal government.

 Conventional loans are defined as either conforming loans or non-conforming loans.
 Conforming loans comply with guidelines such as loan limits set forth by the government-sponsored enterprises (GSEs) Fannie Mae or Freddie Mac because they or various lenders often buy and package these loans and sell them as securities in the secondary market.
-The 2020 loan limit for a conventional mortgage in most California Counties is $510,400.
-Conforming high balance limits can be as high as $765,600 in most California counties.
-These loan limits are on single family residences.
+The 2022 loan limit for a conventional mortgage in most California Counties is $647,200.
+Conforming high balance limits can be as high as $970,800 in most California counties.
+These loan limits are on single-family residences.
 Two, Three, and Four unit homes have higher loan limits.

 A loan made above the conforming or conforming high balance loan limit amount is called a jumbo loan and usually carries a slightly higher interest rate, because these loans carry more risk (since they involve more money), making them less attractive to the secondary market.
-For non-conforming loans, the lending institution underwriting the loan, usually a portfolio lender, set their own guidelines.
+For non-conforming loans, the lending institution underwriting the loan, usually a portfolio lender, sets its own guidelines.

 The U.S. Department of Veterans Affairs (VA) guarantees VA loans.
 The VA does not make loans itself, but guarantees mortgages made by qualified lenders.
 These guarantees allow veterans and service people to obtain home loans with favorable terms, usually without a down payment.
 In most cases, VA loans are easier to qualify for than conventional loans.
 Lenders generally limit the maximum VA loan to conventional mortgage loan limits.
 Before applying for a loan, request eligibility from the VA.
 If you are accepted, the VA will issue a certificate of eligibility you can use to apply for the loan.